RossLab/B_viburni/1_Genome_assembly.md

 ### 11.1 With redundans

 Try redundans to scaffold the genome and remove duplication: https://github.com/Gabaldonlab/redundans.
-It makes more sense to start with the non-decontaminated assembly for now.
+It makes more sense to start with the non-decontaminated assembly for now and decontaminate later.

 conda create -n afilia_scaffold python=2.7 anaconda
 conda install -c numpy matplotlib